CSU

 Application Deadline: Rolling

-Duties: URAs will be trained to conduct experiment sessions following the research protocol, record deviations, and complete data entry.
-URAs need to actively attend weekly research meetings to discuss relevant literature and give one presentation during the spring semester/summer in the research meeting.
+Duties: URAs will be trained to conduct experiment sessions following the research protocol, record deviations, complete data entry, and complete other experiment-related tasks upon request.
+URAs need to actively attend weekly research meetings to discuss relevant literature and give one presentation during the spring semester in the research meeting.
+URAs for this project need to commit one semester.

 Minimum requirements: Applicants must be able to communicate effectively with peers, supervisors, and participants of all ages.
 Applicants must demonstrate a strong work ethic, attention to detail, punctuality, and basic computer skills.
-Applicants should be available to work 8-10 hours per week during the spring semester and/or in the summer.
+Applicants must be good at time management.
+Applicants should be available to work at least 10 hours per week during the spring semester.
 Preference will be given to applicants who have successfully completed PSY250.

 Research assistant positions open: 6-8